openebs-archive/openebs-docs/docs/installation.md

 <hr>
 <br>

-## Example configuration- Pod resource requets
+## Example configuration- Pod resource requests

 All openebs components should have resource requests set against each of its pod containers.
 This should be added in the openebs operator YAML file before applying it.
 This setting is useful in cases where user has to specify minimum requests like ephemeral storage etc. to avoid erroneous eviction by K8s.